celo-org/docs/docs/cel2/l2-operator-guide.md

       --eigenda-max-blob-length=300MiB
 ```

 `--eigenda-signer-private-key-hex` is the proxy hex-enconded private key (without `0x`).
 This account does not need to be associated with any existing ethereum account or holds any funds.
 You can create this key using your preferred tool.
+The key is used by the proxy solely for dispersing data to eigenda, but since this proxy will only be retrieving data from eigenda, the key is not important, however in order to start the proxy, a key is still required.

 You can check the logs running `docker logs -f eigenda-proxy` to ensure the service is running correctly.